top of page

 Free Nut and Fruit Trees

-TreeLink Stirling has been working over the winter to bring free nut and fruit trees to 2 low urban tree canopy neighbourhoods in Stirling - Raploch and Bannockburn,
+Over the winter of 24/25 TreeLink Stirling worked to bring free nut and fruit trees to 2 low urban tree canopy neighbourhoods in Stirling - Raploch and Bannockburn.
+200 trees we given away and 40% of households planted their own tree.

 This project aimed to increase urban tree canopy in neighbourhoods where there are the fewest trees and we offered apple, pear, plum, and hazelnut trees to people who live in the project areas.